-The Authority maintains a significant debt and investment portfolio.
+The Authority maintains a very small debt portfolio.
 Whilst the cash flow procedures above are considered against the refinancing risk procedure, longer-term risk to the Authority relates to managing the exposure to replacing financial instruments as they mature.
 This risk relates to both the maturing of longer term financial liabilities and longer term financial assets.